crf199274/mcu/esp32/libraries/WebSockets2_Generic/README.md

 ## Troubleshooting

-If you get compilation errors, more often than not, you may need to install a newer version of the board's core, applying Libraries' Patches, Packages' Patches or this library latest version.
+If you get compilation errors, more often than not, you may need to install a newer version of the board's core, applying `Libraries' Patches`, `Packages' Patches` or this library latest version.

 ---
 ---